 - Ability to Borrow: Investment trusts can borrow to increase the amount of money invested (“gearing”), allowing them to quickly take advantage of emerging opportunities without having to sell existing holdings.
 Gearing can enhance returns during rising markets and exacerbate losses during declining markets.

-- Steadier Income: An investment trust has the ability to retain up to 15% of its income in a given year, which can then be used to supplement income when needed in future years and help provide level income payments to investors.
+- Steadier Income: An investment trust can retain up to 15% of its income each year, which can then be used to supplement income when needed in future years and help provide level income payments to investors3.

 Why J.P.
 Morgan Asset Management